- Q: I took Spanish in high school and I want to take a course in Spanish, how do I register?

 Q: Can I take 203 and 204 during the same semester?

 A: Spanish 203 and 204 is the course for non-heritage speakers.
-These courses do not need to be taken in sequence and may be taken during the same semester.
+These courses may be taken during the same semester with an override from the undergraduate director.

 Q: I’m a heritage speaker, can I take 203 and 204?